Task dependent Deep LDA pruning of neural networks: Introduction

 \section{Introduction}

-In this paper, we explore the premise that less useful structures (including their possible redundancies) in overparameterized deep nets can be pruned away to boost efficiency and accuracy.
-We argue that optimal deep features should be task dependent.
-In the pre-deep-learning era, features were usually hand-engineered with domain specific knowledge.
-Today, as a result of deep learning, we no longer need to handcraft features, but people are still handcrafting various architectures, which we believe have an impact on both the quality and quantity of features to be learned.
-Some features learned via suboptimal architectures may be less useful/redundant to the current task.
-Such features (parameters) not only add to the storage and computational burden but may also result in over-fitting when data is limited.
-This is especially true in transfer learning cases where a popular `general' model (e.g. ImageNet trained) is inherited and fine-tuned for the specific inference task in question (e.g. facial trait recognition).
+In this paper, we explore the premise that less useful features (including their possible redundancies) in overparameterized deep nets can be pruned away to boost efficiency and accuracy.
+In our opinion, optimal deep features should be task-dependent.
+Prior to deep learning, features were usually hand-engineered with domain specific knowledge~\citep{lowe1999,ojala1996comparative,ahonen2004,kumar2009,vstruc2009}.
+With the success of deep learning, we no longer need to handcraft features, but people are still handcrafting various architectures, which impacts both the quality and quantity of features to be learned.
+Some features learned via arbitrary architectures may be of little utility for the current task at hand.
+Such features not only add to the storage and computational burden but may also skew the data analysis (e.g. image classification in this paper) or result in over-fitting when data is limited.
+Furthermore, many researchers hand-design deep architectures on a particular large benchmark dataset (e.g. ImageNet), but expect to achieve an overall generalization ability.
+It is possible that such architectures hand-designed on one dataset cannot produce optimal features for other tasks, despite the large enough capacity.

-The success of deep networks in visual classification tasks including facial trait recognition, is largely attributed to its compositionality of patterns.
-Moving up the layers, high-level patterns that are more complicated, global, and abstract can be built from simpler low-level patterns.
-In this process, the critical building block is the filter/neuron, which, through learning, is capable of capturing patterns at a certain scale of abstraction.
-Many pioneer pruning approaches (e.g.~\cite{han20150}) are based on single weight magnitudes and run the risk of destroying important patterns.
-For example, given a uniform input, many small negative weights may jointly counteract large positive weights and result in a dormant neuron.
-If pruning is based on individual weights, small negative weights would be pruned before reaching the large positive weights, engendering serious problems (e.g. Figure~\ref{fig:filtervsweightpruning}), especially when the pruning rate is high.